Nischayabeniwal/learn_crypto_tool/README.md

 ## License

-This project is licensed under the  License.
+This project is licensed under the Apache License 2.0.

 ---